Aloshi/dukglue/README.md

 Getting Started
 ===============

-Dukglue has currently only been tested with MSVC 2015.
+Dukglue has been tested with MSVC 2015 and sorta tested with clang++-3.6.
 Your compiler must support at least C++11 to use Dukglue.

 Dukglue is a header-only library.
 For now, the easiest way to get started is to add the repository to your include path.
 Duktape is already included.